sanskark/python-wrapper/README.md

 ## python-wrapper

->Python implementation or wrapper for https://valorant-api.com/
+>API wrapper in python for https://valorant-api.com/